How Many Puppies Can a Chihuahua Have in a Litter

 Because Chihuahua pregnancies are so difficult, you should ask the breeder how many litters the dog has already delivered and when they had their most recent litter of puppies.
 Chihuahuas are notoriously difficult to whelp.
 If the breeder encourages the Chihuahua to have as many puppies as possible, this might be a red flag that something is going to be wrong.

-Getting a dog from a breeder with a good reputation means ensuring that you find a breeder that prioritizes the health and happiness of the animals before their own financial gain.
+Getting a dog from a breeder with a good reputation means ensuring that you find a breeder who prioritizes the health and happiness of the animals before their financial gain.

 Family Dog Expert Author